s4satyam/car-price-prediction-upgrad/README.md

 # car-price-prediction-IITB

 #BUISNESS UNDERSTANDING#
-car is a system
-which has input features such as enginesize,body,engine locaton,Brand of car output performance are messured by  such as peak rpm,city mpg,horsepower ,highway mpg,symboling we have to best establish relation between them to predict price of car!
+Car is a system which has input features such as enginesize,body,engine locaton,Brand of car output performance are messured by  such as peak rpm,city mpg,horsepower ,highway mpg,symboling we have to best establish relation between them to predict price of car!